codebytes/codebytes.github.io/_posts/2022-11-17-tools-for-working-with-kubernetes.md

 ### K9S

 K9S is a terminal based UI for interacting and managing Kubernetes Clusters.
-You can find k9s at [https://github.com/derailed/k9s](https://github.com/derailed/k9s) or their website [https://k9scli.io/](https://k9scli.io/).
+You can find k9s at [https://github.com/derailed/k9s](https://github.com/derailed/k9s) or their site [https://k9scli.io/](https://k9scli.io/).

 {% include gallery id="k9s-gallery" caption="k9s Screens" %}

 ### Kubectx and Kubens

 These tools are amazing at quickly switching context and namespaces while working with kubernetes.
-You can find k9s at [https://github.com/ahmetb/kubectx](https://github.com/ahmetb/kubectx) or the author's website [https://ahmet.im/blog/kubectx/](https://ahmet.im/blog/kubectx/).
+You can find k9s at [https://github.com/ahmetb/kubectx](https://github.com/ahmetb/kubectx) or the author's site [https://ahmet.im/blog/kubectx/](https://ahmet.im/blog/kubectx/).

 kubectx can show you the multiple contexts available, switch between them quickly, and create aliases.